 Our favourite budget-friendly dog bowls.
 Stainless steel, simple design and slide resistant.

-We found this pretty handmade bowl on Etsy, shipped from Melbourne.
+We found this pretty personalised dog bowl on Etsy, shipped from Darwin.

 Don’t forget to ask what food your puppy is currently being fed before you bring your new dog home.
 It’s important to stick to the same brand initially because drastic diet changes can cause upset tummies in puppies.